KI-22/AcebookCsharp/README.md

   Show the comment count for each post on the feed and profile pages.
   Allow users to delete their own comments.

+  ## Like/Unlike updates
+  The like/unlike buttons now works across all 3x areas (feed, profile page, and individual post page).
+When a like button is pressed, it adds an entry with the relevant post id and user id to the Likes table.
+The page will then be refreshed, with the button changed to Unlike.
+When the unlike button is pressed, the relevant like entry in the Likes table is then removed from the table.
+  Files edited include: Posts/Index.cshtml, LikesController.cs, PostController.cs, UsersController.cs, Posts/GetPost.cshtml, Users/Profile.cshtml.